shortcircuitaudio/loopy-docs/howto.md

 Any 5mm LED work in this project, but you want to be careful with the type you use and the resistors you couple with it.

-I have personally used 400mcd LED like the one [here](https://www.switchelectronics.co.uk/blue-5mm-led-diffused-400mcd-30) with an 820R resistor, however you *must* to use a larger resistor value with high brightness LED, or you'll end up with a front panel too bright to be usable.
+I have personally used 400mcd LED like the one [here](https://www.switchelectronics.co.uk/blue-5mm-led-diffused-400mcd-30) with an 820R resistor, however you *must* use a larger resistor value with high brightness LED, or you'll end up with a front panel too bright to be usable.

+I strongly suggest to buy decent quality one and test all of them before mouting: undoing the LED installation can be a painful job.

 #### Audio Jack